strangetom/ingredient-parser/docs/source/start/index.rst

                                  APPROXIMATE=False,
                                  SINGULAR=False)],
         preparation=None,
-        comment=IngredientText(text='of', confidence=0.8852),
+        comment=IngredientText(text='of', confidence=0.8852),  # <-- Note the difference here
         sentence='2 tbsp of olive oil'
     )

+If ``imperial_units=False`` (default), then any ``pint.Unit`` objects for fluid ounces, cups, pints, quarts or gallons will by the US customary version.
+If ``imperial_units=True``, then the Imperial version of these units will be returned.

 Multiple ingredient sentences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :func:`parse_multiple_ingredients` function is provided as a convenience function.
-It accepts a list of ingredient sentences as it's input and returns a list of dictionaries with the parsed information. :func:`parse_multiple_ingredients` also has the same ``discard_isolated_stop_words`` optional argument.
+It accepts a list of ingredient sentences as it's input and returns a list of :class:`ParsedIngredient` objects with the parsed information. :func:`parse_multiple_ingredients` also has the same optional arguments as :func:`parse_ingredient`.

 .. code:: python